hyperspy/hyperspyUI/doc/source/installation.rst

 HyperSpyUI is on PyPI_, so simply running the command ``pip install hyperspyui`` should download and install HyperSpyUI and its dependencies.
-The package defines a GUI script ``hyperspyui``, which can be called to start the application, or alternatively it can be started by running ``python -m hyperspyui.launch``.
+The package defines a GUI script ``hyperspyui``, which can be called to start the application, or alternatively it can be started by running ``python -m hyperspyui``.

 To get HyperSpyUI to integrate with your operating system after installation, you can run the script ``hyperspyui_install.py``.
 Currently, this only